ProTeCt: Prompt Tuning for Taxonomic Open Set Classification: Visualizations

 \section{Visualizations}

 This section illustrates some misclassified examples of prior prompt tuning methods in ImageNet and its variants (i.e. ImageNetv2, ImageNet-S, ImageNet-A, ImageNet-R).
+Note that the hierarchy of these variants may differ from the one of ImageNet.
 The misclassification can occur in both coarse or fine-grained levels of the hierarchy.
-Note that ProTeCt can successfully classify all the illustrated examples at \textbf{every} hierarchy level in the examples shown in Figure~\ref{fig:imagenet}-\ref{fig:imagenet-r}, where [{{GT}}, {{Prediction}}] shows the {{groundtruth}} and {{incorrect prediction}} by vanilla prompt tuning.
+Note that ProTeCt can successfully classify all the illustrated examples at \textbf{every} hierarchy level in the examples shown in Figure~\ref{fig:multi-hier}-\ref{fig:appendix_vis_imagenetr}.
+Figure~\ref{fig:multi-hier} presents the { correct}/{ incorrect} predictions of CoOp and its ProTeCt counterpart at multiple tree levels on ImageNet.
+CoOp~\cite{coop} fails to generate consistent predictions at different hierarchy levels, and even predicts incorrectly at coarser hierarchy levels when the predictions at the leaf level are correct.
+More examples of the predictions on ImageNet variants are shown in Figure~\ref{fig:appendix_vis_imagenetv2}-\ref{fig:appendix_vis_imagenetr}, where [{{GT}}, {{Prediction}}] shows the {{groundtruth}} and {{incorrect prediction}} by vanilla prompt tuning.